acsor/AlgaT/README.md

 ## Testing
 AlgaT provides a unit testing suite, written in JUnit 5.
-We suppose it to be easily runnable from popular IDEs or, again, with Gradle
+We suppose it to be easily runnable from popular IDEs or, again, using Gradle

 ```
 ./gradlew test